rbisdorff/Digraph3/docSphinx/tutorial.rst

    Graph representation of the testimonies of the professors

-From graph theory we know that time interval intersections graphs must in fact be interval graphs, ie *triangulated* and *co-comparative* graphs.
+From graph theory we know that time interval intersections graphs must in fact be interval graphs, i.e. *triangulated* and *co-comparative* graphs.
 The testimonies graph should therefore not contain any chordless cycle of four and more vertices.
 Now, the presence or not of such chordless cycles in the testimonies graph may be checked as follows.

 .. code-block:: pycon
    :linenos: